SummaryRead the full fact sheet

 - For most people, screening for bowel cancer involves a simple, at-home screening test.

-Bowel cancer screening test
+Bowel cancer screening saves lives

 Negative result for the bowel cancer screening test

-This does not mean you will never get bowel cancer or that you definitely do not have cancer.
+This does not mean you will never get bowel cancer or that you definitely do not have cancer because:

 Positive result for the bowel cancer screening test

 Even so, you will need further investigation to identify the cause of the bleeding.
 Having a colonoscopy may enable:

-- the cause of the bleeding to be found
+- The cause of the bleeding to be found.

-- any polyps to be removed
+- Any polyps to be removed.

-- a diagnosis of bowel cancer to be confirmed (if applicable).
+- A diagnosis of bowel cancer to be confirmed (if applicable).